JovaniPink/swigged-bootstrap/README.md

-# LANDKIT
+# SWIGGED

-Landkit Theme by Good Themes.
+Using the Landkit & Dashkit Themes by Good Themes for the creation of Swiggeed.

 ### Documentation